• Home

 Different tillers have different tine rotation options.
 Below are a few of the more common choices:

-Standard rotating tines (SRT): rotate the same direction of the wheels and work best in soil up to five inches.
+Standard rotating tines (SRT) rotate in the same direction as the wheels and work best in soil up to five inches.

-Counter-rotating tines (CRT): rotate away from the wheels, making them more powerful and easily break up harder soils.
+Counter-rotating tines (CRT): rotate away from the wheels, making them more powerful and easily break up more complex soils.

 Dual rotating tine (DRT): rototillers with dual rotating tines offer both options.